In 2022, last mile delivery businesses are facing a paradox caused by a perfect storm of factors:

-So how did customers react?
-Actually, a recent survey from Convey showed that most 76% of US consumers tempered their expectations for flawless on-time deliveries due to the extraordinary circumstances.
-This heightened tolerance is unlikely to last though and it’s worth highlighting that 46% of people held the carrier responsible for late deliveries, while only 19% blamed the retailer.
+Immediately past peak covid, a survey from Convey showed that most 76% of US consumers tempered their expectations for flawless on-time deliveries due to the extraordinary circumstances.
+This heightened tolerance is already a thing of the past though and it’s worth highlighting that 46% of people held the carrier responsible for late deliveries, while only 19% blamed the retailer.

 You must be able to scale at the speed of need

-There are a few future predictions we can be fairly confident of:
+There are a few future things we can be fairly confident of:

-- The shift towards eCommerce is here to stay.
+- The shift towards eCommerce is here to stay – and customer demands are growing more exacting.

 Rapidly scaling operations typically means more drivers, more devices, more vans and more costs.
-But this is where leveraging a Bring Your Own Device (BYOD) strategy and scanning-enabled smartphone apps can deliver a huge advantage to your last mile operations – especially when budgets are under strain.
+But this is where leveraging smart data capture-enabled smartphone apps can deliver a huge advantage to your last mile operations – especially when budgets are under strain.

-With Scandit’s mobile computer vision software, everyday smartphones become enterprise-grade scanners.
-With BYOD, new or temporary employees can use their personal devices to download and run business apps and corporate scanning software to complete last mile workflows.
-This can be anything from scanning parcels when loading the van to confirming proof of delivery at the doorstep.
-And the combination of Scandit and BYOD offers huge potential.
+With Scandit Smart Data Capture software, everyday smartphones become enterprise-grade scanners.
+New, temporary or veteran employees can use either their personal (BYOD) or company-provided smart devices to download and run business apps with smart data capture-enabled capabilities to complete last mile workflows.
+This can be anything from scanning parcels when loading the van to confirming proof of delivery or age-verification at the doorstep.
+And the combination of Scandit and smart devices offers huge potential to squeeze more out of existing capacity and provide a platform for future-proof services.

-Adopting BYOD for employees with Scandit scanning-enabled mobile apps helps to create superior scalability and eliminate other pain points when compared to traditional scanners.
-This is because:
+Adopting smart devices for employees with Scandit scanning-enabled mobile apps helps to create superior scalability, efficiency and eliminate other pain points when compared to traditional scanners.

-- The combination of scanning-enabled apps and a BYOD approach makes it especially easy to tap into crowdsourcing or gig-economy platforms and sub-contractors.
+- The combination of scanning-enabled apps and a BYOD approach makes it especially easy to tap into crowdsourcing or gig-economy platforms and sub-contractors in today’s tough labor market.

 - It is simple to deploy, as employees simply need to download an app to get started.

-- It’s cost effective, as businesses don’t need to source, stock and ship expensive hardware scanning devices.
+- It’s cost effective, as businesses don’t need to source, stock and ship expensive hardware scanning devices – utilizing employee’s own mobile or providing cheaper, multi-functional smartphones instead.

-- Training requirements are minimal with familiar, personal smart devices, so it’s easy to scale at speed.
+- Training requirements are minimal with most drivers’ familiarity with smart devices and the ability to use AR to guide new recruits, so it’s easy to scale at speed.

-- Integration into existing mobile apps is quick and straightforward.
+- Integration into existing employee mobile apps is quick and straightforward.

-- With Scandit you can be assured of top performance scanning in real-world conditions, even on lower end devices, so it doesn’t matter what device the driver has.
+- With Scandit you can be assured of top performance scanning in real-world conditions, even on lower end devices, so it doesn’t matter what device the driver uses – efficiency can be boosted to ensure a great experience for employees and customers.

-US delivery company Shipt is a great example of scaling operations at speed with BYOD.
+US delivery company Shipt is a great example of scaling operations at speed with smart devices with a BYOD model.
 During the peak of the pandemic they were able to double their workforce, onboarding 100,000 new contractors, to handle a three-fold increase in demand for order picking and home delivery using a scanning-enabled app deployed on contractors smartphones.

 COVID-19 created an unprecedented surge in demand.
 We needed a scanning solution that could quickly scale up, deliver a quality user experience, while keeping customers and contractors safe.
 Scandit’s fast, accurate, intuitive scanning means little training is needed for quick, contactless order picking.